turbohz/advent-of-code-2022/README.md

-# advent-of-code-2022
+# Advent of Code 2022

-Solutions to Advent of Code 2022 challenges, using Rust.
+My solutions to the _Advent of Code 2022_ challenges, using the Rust programming language.